joonasy/rebirth/README.md

 ## Todo

+* SASS structure and rest of the CSS styleguide
 * JavaScript styleguide
 * Sub generators for starters
-* Rest of the CSS style guiding
 * Test CSS components
 * Testing for everything
 * Gitignores and readmes to generator